adomokos/Vim-Katas/exercises/28_exec_commands_on_one_or_more_consecutive_lines.md

 </html>
 ```

-Do the following exercises on the text avove:
+Do the following exercises on the text above:

 `:7` - move to line 7
 `:print` print current line